hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As some suppose, but rather philosophic,
 >
-> And only foster merit, when 'tis plain
+> And only foster merit, when it is plain
 >
 > That by their patronage they are sure to gain;
 >
-> He thinks, poor soul! his room with Almacks' vies,
+> He thinks, poor soul! his room with Almack's' vies,
 >
-> And on his name, tho' little known, relies;
+> And on his name, though little known, relies;
 >
 > Thinks "elegant", a captivating phrase,
 >
 > And "room", instead of "dancing", he displays.
 >
 > Bel.
-He vie with Almacks! — nay, he can as soon
+He vie with Almack's! — nay, he can as soon
 >
 > Tell us who teaches dancing in the Moon;
 >